-Whether you run a business with a physical location, or you operate completely online — it’s crucial that you start thinking about the Christmas season in advance, so you’ll know how to get your business prepared for Christmas!
+Whether you run a business with a physical location, or you work completely online — it’s crucial that you start thinking about the Christmas season in advance, so you’ll know how to get your business prepared for Christmas!

-You already know that any kind of marketing effort takes time to work, and Christmas can be the most stressful time of year for anyone in business.
+You already know that any kind of marketing effort takes time to work, and Christmas is the most stressful time of year for anyone in business.
 Naturally, the sooner you start planning, the easier it will be.

 You can also do this for any other obvious holiday seasons throughout the year (Easter, Thanksgiving, Black Friday etc.) but we will be focusing on Christmas in this post.

-Here’s how you can get your small business prepared for the festive season.
+Here’s how you can get your small business ready for the festive season.

 You don’t want to find yourself waking up mid-December and you’re up the creek without a paddle.
 Time goes quickly — especially when you’re running a business, so don’t let it slip away without making a plan for the holiday season.